New York vs. Los Angeles for Film and TV Career Opportunities

-Now what many people automatically assume is that if you want a job in television or film, go to Los Angeles.
+Many people automatically assume if you want a job in television or film, you should go to Los Angeles.
 If you're looking for a job in the theater, well New York is the place to be.
 At one point in time, this was certainly true.
 However, New York has had a surge of film and TV production over the past few decades and there is a valid argument that both Los Angeles and New York offer up an equal amount of opportunity.

-With 72-degree temperature and sunny skies almost year round, it’s hard for almost any city to compete with the weather in Los Angeles.
-It’s one of the many reasons why convertibles dominate the roadways and why Max Sennett set up shop in Los Angeles so many decades ago.
+With 72-degree temperature and sunny skies almost year-round, it’s hard for almost any city to compete with the weather in Los Angeles.
+It’s one of the many reasons why convertibles dominate the roadways and why so many studios set up shop in Los Angeles so many decades ago.

 But what New York lacks in year-round sunshine it makes up for with a beautiful change of seasons.
 New York has very distinct seasons.
 You know a New York summer from a New York winter with merely a glance.
 The same of which can not be said for Los Angeles where 90 degree days in December and January are always a possibility.